-An overwhelming challenge that more and more companies face with the help of Marketing Resource Management (MRM) providers, such as MARMIND®.
-What can MRM do better than marketing tools like we’ve known before?
+An overwhelming challenge that more and more companies face with the help of Marketing Resource Management (MRM) providers, such as MARMIND.
+What can MRM do better than marketing tools as we’ve known before?
 And why is MRM not only worthwhile for large organizations?
 Here is an overview.

 Marketing as a continuous process: MRM, in a nutshell